Killybegs

 Unlike in the UK, the Irish Government directly supports Irish fishing, owning and running the six main fishing harbours.
 Killybegs being the largest out of Rossaveal, Dingle, Castletownbere, Dunmore East and Howth. £220m of government money is invested in fishing every year, compared with £30m in the UK.
 Both industries contribute about £1bn to GDP - but here is the difference, whereas the UK have 5,500 registered fishing boats, Ireland has just 2,000.
 The Irish boats are huge - in fact Atlantic Dawn* which did operate out of Killybegs was once the largest fishing boat in the world.
 Out of interest, the company that owned her posted a Euro 8 Million dividend in 2023.
 Irish fishing boats are in another league.

 Fergal had spent 20 years offshore fishing in these large boats, but he told me he had had enough time doing that and he now enjoys the diversity of being HM.
 He deals with a lot of foreign fishing boats as well as increasing number of cruise liners.
 New marina facilities are being built right now and the port seems to be booming.
-After chatting for nearly an hour Fergal had thawed out and was into his stride, recounting a story about trying to catch a loose snake that had slithered off a visiting boat - "Was it to be the only snake in Ireland?" and telling me exactly which pub to visit in the next harbour ....
+After chatting for nearly an hour Fergal was into his stride, recounting a story about trying to catch a loose snake that had slithered off a visiting boat - "Was it to be the only snake in Ireland?" and telling me exactly which pub to visit in the next harbour ....
 The Rusty Mackerel in Teelin since you ask... see final photo!

 * Atlantic Dawn was skippered by Kevin McNelis, HM of Greencastle